DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 sidebar_position: 3
 ---

-Now that you've learned how to create resources & dictionary.
-Let's use both the concept in our smart contract to store the Knight.
+Now, let's put our knowledge of resources and dictionaries into action by storing Knights in our smart contract.

-To do this, we'll create a dictionary in the contract that stores Knights resource as value and key as ID.
+To do this, we'll create a dictionary in the contract that stores Knights resource as value and ID as key.

 ```jsx
 access(all) contract HelloWorld {